flowerhack/steelix/README.md

 Better python profiling

 Next Steps:
- * Take in actual command line arguments for the filename
  * Display file names better
  * Fix header and footer
- * Show percentages on left a la New Relic
  * Color coding!

 Known Issues: